recent

 7. Fortified Pea Milk: The Modern Challenger

-We are currently witnessing a revolution in food science, most notably seen in the rise of pea milk.
-Innovative brands have figured out how to pack 450 mg of calcium into a single cup—50% more than what you find in traditional cow’s milk.
+We are currently witnessing a rise in pea-based milk alternatives, which have become increasingly popular because many are fortified with calcium and vitamin D, most notably seen in the rise of pea milk.
+Innovative brands have figured out how to pack 450 mg of calcium into a single cup—some fortified pea milk products may contain more calcium per serving than cow’s milk, depending on formulation.

 Unlike many thin nut milks, pea milk is rich, creamy, and high in protein, all while being significantly more environmentally sustainable than dairy.
 It serves as an excellent bridge for those transitioning away from the farm but who still crave the familiar texture of a cold glass of milk with their evening meal or in their morning coffee.